fablabbcn/smartcitizen-docs/docs/_FAQ.md

 The sensor can work in network and SD card modes.
 In network mode, the sensor publish data to the SC platform over Wi-Fi (every minute by default, but configurable).
 In SD card mode, all the collected data is stored locally in CSV format, and it can be later uploaded manually to the platform using the "Manual Data Upload" option.

 ## What networks does it support?
 The SCK supports Wi-Fi WEP, WPA/WPA2 and open networks that are common networks in domestic environments and small businesses.
 However, like many other embedded devices such as Apple TV® or Chromecast®, it **does not** support networks with captive portals such as those found in Airports and Hotels.
 Currently, it also **does not** WPA/WPA2 Enterprise networks such as EDUROAM.
-However, they will be supported in the future after a firmware updated.
+However, the viability to support those in the future is under analysis.

+In addition, the WiFi antenna is based on the low-cost ESP8266 chip, which supports **802.11b/g/n networks.**

 ## I have a firewall.
 What do I need to know?